Are all support ticket processes created equal?

 Give help documentation its own step

-Choosing where to showcase help documentation is an important decision—to find out what works best for your customers, test!
+Choosing where to showcase customer service content is an important decision — to find out what works best for your customers, test!
 During our tests, putting document suggestions on a page of their own increased the clicks on documents by a factor of 2.5.
 This might be because users have only one task to complete on the page; i.e., look at and evaluate content suggestions without any distractions.
 However, what works best for your customers can only be decided by your customers, so test different configurations and collect feedback.

 Show a limited number of documents